-Data Mining Email to Discover Social Networks and Emergent Communities
+Data Mining Email to Discover Organizational Networks and Emergent Communities in Work Flows

 The social graph above shows the email flows amongst a large project team.
 It is an x-ray of how the project actually works!
 Each person on the team is represented by a node.
 Each node is colored according to the person's department -- red, blue, or green.
 Yellow nodes are consultants and other specialists hired to work on this project.
 Grey nodes are not formal team members but are external experts consulted during the project.